Political Science & Public Administration

 Our department offers two undergraduate majors: Political Science and Public Administration, both through the College of Business and Public Administration.

-Our Political Science students are educated in a breadth of topics including American politics, international relations, comparative politics, public policy, and political thought.
-Students acquire essential skills in policy analysis, writing, and critical thinking, and have gone onto work in nonprofits, and local, state, and federal government roles.
+Our program provides students with essential skills in policy analysis, writing, and critical thinking, and have gone onto work in nonprofits, and local, state, and federal government roles.

 The College of Business and Public Administration has a long tradition of acclaimed Truman Scholarship winners dating back to 1978 to 2011 with UND Students awarded scholarships most recently in 2010 and 2011.